Digiteum Talks: What You Need to Know About Starting a Career at Digiteum: Part 1

-Darya: My average day consists of meetings with our clients and perspective candidates.
-We partner with two recruitment agencies in Belarus, and I lead communication with them and our agency candidates.
+Darya: My average day consists of meetings with our clients and prospective candidates.
+We partner with two recruitment agencies, and I lead communication with them and our agency candidates.
 I speak about our company, team and projects.
 My job is to prescreen candidates – check soft skills and English fluency, learn about their goals and the reasons why they consider switching jobs.
 If it's a match, we move on with the recruitment process.

 What about you, Monika?
 Is your daily routine the same?

 Monika: I do a similar job in Poland, and I also work on employer branding.
-We have opened a branch in Gdansk not long ago, and there’s a lot of work to do to build up brand awareness and the company’s image in this market.
+We opened a branch in Gdansk, and there’s a lot of work to do to build up brand awareness and the company’s image in this market.
 We also collaborate with recruiting agencies here, which makes it easier to get to know candidates and introduce ourselves.
 They know candidates and put a word for us.

-Is it different to work with candidates in Poland and Belarus?
+Is it different to work with candidates in different locations?

 Darya: The major difference is the candidate pool and expectations.
 In Belarus, engineers are very confident in their skills, and they are used to being headhunted rather than search for opportunities themselves.
 It can be challenging for recruiters.
 The process itself is the same though.